-The Investment Manager monitored the ESG Factors periodically to detect significant changes in the ESG Factors of the underlying securities.
-They regularly reassessed the portfolio, taking into consideration financial and ESG metrics, and consequently decided whether to increase or decrease positions in the portfolio.
+Investment managers monitored the ESG Factors daily to detect significant changes in the ESG Factors of underlying securities and regularly reassessed the portfolio to decide whether to increase or decrease positions in the portfolio.

 Engagement

 CSAM engaged with investee companies with the aim of increasing its impact on sustainability issues.
 Selected companies that were able and willing to take action were subject to engagement and CSAM sought to preserve and/or enhance the value of the companies they invested in, through engagement with issuers.
 The Active Ownership team defined the topics and issues CSAM wanted to discuss with investee companies.
 The resulting engagement activities for the reference period of this SFDR annex to the annual report were defined using certain criteria and aimed at companies in which CSAM held considerable investments through its funds.
 More information about the engagement activities and the most current active ownership report of CSAM can be found online at: www.credit-suisse.com/esg.